LINOSNCHENA/JAVA-Springboot-application-using-theymeleaf/README.md

 # MICROSERVICES IN SPRING-BOOT FRAMEWORK

-The application is a full-stack application that is consisting of frontend, backend and database all in one framework.
+The application is a full-stack application that is consisting of frontend, backend, and database all in one framework.
 (Spring Boot, Hibernate, Thymeleaf).
-The technology stack includes; Spring Boot, Hibernate, MySQL (Postgres) and Thyme leaf webapp.
+The technology stack includes Spring Boot, Hibernate, MySQL (Postgres) and Thyme leaf webapp.
 The main purpose of the application is to create records.
 The application has a deployment file filled in the manifest hence has a production style sample as well.

 ## Executing the application

 1. Clone the repository from https://github.com/LINOSNCHENA/JAVA-Springboot-and-Theyleaf.git
-2. Upgrade the dependancies in Maven POM.
+2. Update the dependancies in Maven POM.
 3. To compile the application run the first command below.

 ## Execution commands: